 Don Rich, country musician and member of Buck Owens’ The Buckaroos who helped develop the “Bakersfield sound” in the early 1960s, was born Donald Eugene Ulrich in Olympia, WA in 1941.

 Pete York, drummer for the Spencer Davis Group who later played with Eric Clapton’s Powerhouse and fronted the Olympic Rock & Blues Circus, was born in Redcar, Yorkshire, England in 1942.

 Frederick Knight, R&B singer, songwriter, record producer, and co-founder of Juana Records, was born in Bessemer, AL in 1944.

-Eddie Phillips, guitarist for the Creation, who was the first guitarist to use a violin bow with a guitar, a technique later popularized by Jimmy Page, was born Edwin Michael Phillips in Leyton, London, England in 1945.
+Eddie Phillips, guitarist for the Creation who was the first musician to use a violin bow with a guitar, a technique later popularized by Jimmy Page, was born Edwin Michael Phillips in Leyton, London, England in 1945.

-Jimmy Webb, singer, songwriter, and composer who wrote hits for the Fifth Dimension, the Supremes, Frank Sinatra, Joan Baez, Jock Cocker, and many others, was born in Elk City, OK in 1946.
+Jimmy Webb, singer, songwriter, and composer who wrote hits for the Fifth Dimension, the Supremes, Frank Sinatra, Joan Baez, Joe Cocker, and many others, was born in Elk City, OK in 1946.

-Matt Johnson, singer-songwriter, multi-instrumentalist, and only constant member of The The, was born in London, England in 1961.
+Matt Johnson, singer-songwriter, multi-instrumentalist, and vocalist and only constant member of The The, was born in London, England in 1961.

 Ted Dwayne, bassist and founding member of Mumford & Sons, was born in London, England in 1984.